hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

 ### Quality

+- description
     - accuracy of collected information affects quality
     - extremely high detail affects the quality of information somtimes
     - irrelevant information affects quality
     - more complete it is, better the quality

+- accuracy
+    - meaning
+        - information that is free from errors
+        - is true
+        - has been proven to be correct
+    - factors affecting
+        - info. must be accurate to be good quality
+        - if data is inaccurate, info produced will be inaccurate
+        - method of collection affects accuracy
+        - if questions asked arent phrased properly
+            - respondents will give inaccurate irrelevant responses
+        - if data entered is inaccurate, information will also be inaccurate
+- relevance
+    - factors affecting
+        - relates to the situation
+        - information collected should be relevant to our need
+        - it should not concentrate only on one aspect of the problem
+        - it should not relate to different area of one being studied
+        - should not have too much information
+        - information should be complete to be useful
+        - if information is incomplete
+            - only some required information is present
+            - hard to solve problems using the data

 ### Age